Juno Leccino extra virgin olive oil

 Cook the chicken with the marinade at 325 until done.

-Plate up the chicken and top with Harissa.
-Serve with cabbage slaw.
+Plate up the chicken and serve with herb roasted veges or top with Harissa and serve with a cabbage slaw.

-1/2 c Juno Picholine extra virgin olive oil
+1/2 c Juno Koroneiki or Leccino extra virgin olive oil

 4 cloves garlic, chopped